jfacorro/clojure-lab/docs/BUGS.md

 ## Syntax highlighting (SH) w/ Rainbow Delimiters (RD)
 - If a :default is used for SH or there's a style defined for the delimiters, then they start flickering when RD is active.
+  - By removing the default new inserted text is colored in whatever.

+## Plugins
+  - Rainbow delimiters and other plugins should **only** be activated explicitly.

 ## Rainbow Delimiters
 - Should no be active for all langs.
 Therefore adding it via a hook to the editor creation function is not the correct option.

+## Document
+- When saving a document, cancelling the saving is not effective.